Air Quality Testing

 - Formaldehyde screening – Healthy Air USA has a screening instrument that screens specifically for formaldehyde and generically for other VOCs, lower limits of the screening tool are 10 parts per billion for formaldehyde and 1 part per million for other

-- VOC, instrument is direct read and provides information on-site.
+- VOC Scanner – the instrument is direct read and provides information on-site.
 If only a specific chemical is requested, there are sampling tubes that can isolate specific chemicals and provide both an approximate concentration and on-site results

-- SUMA Canisters – come from the lab under a vacuum and pull air from the ambient environment into them, offers a relatively quick sampling period – usually 15 to 45 minutes
+- SUMA Canisters – come from the lab under a vacuum and pull air from the ambient environment into them, offer a relatively quick sampling period – usually 15 to 45 minutes

 Air Ion Screening

-Ion concentrations are elevated at the ocean and near mountain tops – salt ions and ions generated by UV light – most people feel better in these environments.
-Healthy Air USA can screen for ions in the air – lets us know if there are enough ions to facilitate better air quality and if our ion polarizers are operating properly
+Ion concentrations are elevated at the ocean and near mountain tops; most people feel better in these environments.
+Regulating ion levels in your home has the same effect.
+Healthy Air USA can screen for ions in the air to facilitate better air quality and if our ion polarizers are operating properly.

 Temperature and Humidity